briancroxall/borderwaters/README.md

 #### Steps
 1. Collect data
-  - articles from amerlite were downloaded by hand as HTML
+  - articles from `American Literature` were downloaded by hand as HTML
-  - articles from amerquar were downloaded using the sequence of Jeremy Browne-authored scripts in the `amerquar` folder
+  - articles from `American Quarterly` were downloaded using the sequence of Jeremy Browne-authored scripts in the `amerquar` folder
-  - articles from jamericanhistory were downloaded using the sequence of Jeremy Browne-authored  scripts in the `jamericanhistory` folder
+  - articles from `Journal of American History` were downloaded using the sequence of Jeremy Browne-authored scripts in the `jamericanhistory` folder

 ## 2clean_data
-Given how data from each source was formatted differently, different approaches for cleaning those data had to be developed.
+Since data from each source were formatted differently, different approaches for cleaning those data had to be developed.

 ### jstor
 This folder contains the scripts we used to clean the data we received from JSTOR.
 The data came as metadata (in `.xml`) and as the text of OCR'd articles (in `.txt`).
 While the filename of an article and its metadata matched, they were not human readable.